-The aftermath of a disaster that has directly affected your residence can often be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis offers the following information and tips that can help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has directly affected your house can be stressful and often, traumatic.
+Paul Davis shares the following tips and information that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 Gilbert (480) 272-1990 / Surprise (623) 936-4222

-- Obviously, it is always important to make sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to inform them that you are safe.
+- Of course, it is always important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to assure them that you are all safe.

-- Keep a listing of all household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of all household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your home.

 Water Damage Tips

-- Be Safe: Water events can present a lot of possible safety hazards to occupants.
-The potential for slips and falls and electric shock are very real.
+- Be Safe: Water events can present several possible safety hazards to occupants.
+The potential for electric shock and slips and falls are real.
 Also, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+Only handle tasks that can be done safely.

-- Electrical: Be sure to turn off all power to affected areas of the home.
-Never operate the television or other electrical appliances while you are standing on wet flooring.
+- Electrical: Be sure to turn off all power to affected rooms of the house.
+Do not operate the TV or other electrical appliances while you are standing on wet carpets or floors.

-- Air Conditioning: Turn the air conditioner on to speed up drying during the summer or in humid areas of the country.
+- Air Conditioning: Turn your air conditioner on to speed up drying in the summer or in humid areas of the country.

-- Clothing/Fabrics: Relocate wet items to a dry area.
-Don’t allow draperies to remain in contact with wet floors or carpeting.
+- Clothing/Fabrics: Relocate wet items to a dry place.
+Do not let draperies to remain in contact with wet floors or carpeting.

 - Furniture: Move lighter pieces off of the carpet.
-Place plastic wrap or plastic bags under the legs of larger furniture.
+Place plastic bags or plastic wrap beneath the legs of bigger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the home completely safe.
-Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
-Only perform tasks that can be completed safely.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the scene safe.
+Even when the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to diffuse the fire, as well as cuts and scrapes from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been checked by a professional.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been checked by a technician.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Don’t eat food items exposed to smoke or canned items that have been subjected to excessive heat.
+- Food Items: Don’t consume any food exposed to smoke or any canned items that have been exposed to excessive heat.

-- Pets: Move any pets to a clean environment until your home has been cleaned and restored.
+- Pets: Move any pets to a clean environment until your house has been completely restored and cleaned.

 - Windows: If possible, open windows to ventilate.